-The Communities also make contributions to the various orders of the religious personnel who provide services at its institutions.
-The amount of expense related to these contributions was \$10,260 for the year ended June 30, 2020.
+The Communities also makes contributions to the various orders of the religious personnel who provide services at its institutions.
+The amount of expense related to these contributions was \$15,855 and \$10,260 for the years ended June 30, 2021 and 2020, respectively.